 The UM PRO 30's superior build quality and sound signature specifically tuned for performing artists is unmatched by any other universal-fit product.

-Westone UM PRO 30 Earphones Review by Earphone Solutions
+Westone UM PRO 30 New V2 Earphones Review by Earphone Solutions

 The UM PRO 30 is Westone's triple driver that delivers a great balanced sound signature.
 The frequency ranges are balanced and one will not stand out more than the other, making this model extremely versatile.